larsid/fogbed/README.md

 By default, the script configures a systemd service called `fogbed-worker.service`.
 This service turns your machine into a "worker node" that can be remotely controlled by a Fogbed distributed emulation experiment.
 It ensures that the Fogbed worker process runs as root in the background and is automatically restarted in case of failures.
 This service is not necessary if you only intend to run local experiments or if your machine is used only to control a distributed experiment (rather than acting as a worker node).
 The creation of this service can be disabled with the -systemd-disabled flag.

-## Script Options
+## Fogbed Installation Script Options

-The installation script accepts the following parameters:
+The Fogbed installation script accepts the following parameters:

 | Parameter | Description |
 |---|---|